flatiron-labs/learn.co-CommonMark/templates/quiz_template.md

 Add question-specific directions / instructions here.
 You can include any valid markdown elements, including code blocks, links, and images.

+You don't need to number your questions.
+This will be handled for you when the lesson is rendered on Learn.

 Single answer syntax rules:
   - mark correct answers with `(X)` or `(x)`
   - use `parentheses + whitespace + parentheses` - `( )` - for incorrect answers